Last Updated on October 27, 2023 by Electricalvolt

 Increase in iron loss due to presence of harmonics = (4.5367 – 3) /3 X 100 % = 51.23 %

-In induction motor additional losses occur because of harmonic generated fields.
-Each harmonic has a sequence +, -, and 0 sequence which indicates the direction of rotation that would result if it were to be applied to an induction motor with respect to the fundamental.
+In induction motors, additional losses occur because of harmonic-generated fields.
+Each harmonic has a sequence +, -, and 0, which indicates the direction of rotation that would result if it were to be applied to an induction motor with respect to the fundamental.

-Third and multiples of third produce a stationary field, but since the harmonic field frequencies are higher the magnetic losses are greatly increased and the harmonic energy is dissipated as heat.
+Third and multiples of third produce a stationary field.
+Still, since the harmonic field frequencies are higher, the magnetic losses are greatly increased, and the harmonic energy is dissipated as heat.

-Negative sequence harmonics result in a counter-rotating field (with respect to fundamental) which causes reduced torque.
-Positive sequence harmonic produced forward rotating field that adds to torque.
-Due to the interaction of positive and negative sequence harmonic components motor vibrates and reduces the service life of the motor.
+Negative sequence harmonics result in a counter-rotating field (with respect to fundamental), which causes reduced torque.
+Positive sequence harmonics produced a forward rotating field that added to the main torque.
+Due to the interaction of positive and negative sequence harmonic components, the motor vibrates and reduces the service life of the motor.

-Under balanced load conditions without harmonics, the phase currents cancel each other in neutral and the resultant neutral current is zero.
-However, in a 4 wire system with single-phase nonlinear loads, odd-numbered multiples of the third harmonics ( 3,6,9, etc ) do not cancel, rather add together in the neutral conductor.
+Under balanced load conditions without harmonics, the phase currents cancel each other in neutral, and the resultant neutral current is zero.
+However, in a 4-wire system with single-phase nonlinear loads, odd-numbered multiples of the third harmonics ( 3,6,9, etc.) do not cancel but rather add together in the neutral conductor.

 In a system with a substantial amount of nonlinear single-phase loads, the neutral current may rise to a dangerously high level.
 There is a possibility of excessive heating of the neutral conductor since there are no circuit breakers in the neutral conductors like in the phase conductors.
 It is important to take care of the size of the neutral conductor if harmonics are prevalent in the system.
-A recent case study found that the neutral currents as 150 Amp while the phase current were only 100 amps.
+A recent case study found that the neutral current was 150 Amps while the phase currents were only 100 amps.
 The neutral sizing thus becomes very critical.

 3. Nuisance Tripping Of Circuit Breakers and Blowing Of fuses

-Several protective relays see the neutral current and act accordingly.
-Since the neutral current increases due to harmonic such relay malfunctions.
+Several protective relays see the neutral current and act accordingly since the neutral current increases due to harmonic relay malfunctions.

 Similarly, relays that see crest voltage/current or voltage zero for their operation are affected by harmonic distortion.
-Due to the resonance effect, the current levels may rise to manifold levels which result in tripping of circuit breakers and melting fuses.
+Due to the resonance effect, the current levels may rise to manifold levels, which results in the tripping of circuit breakers and melting fuses.
 This situation results in serious problems in industries that rely on the quality of power for the continuous operation of their sensitive processes.

 4. Overstressing Of Power factor Correction Capacitors